regulatorystudies/Reg-Stats/data/py_funcs/README.md

 This script contains the function that scrapes RegInfo using the [advanced search feature](https://www.reginfo.gov/public/do/eoAdvancedSearchMain).
 It also contains functions that perform this web scraping over multiple months or presidential years.

 ## update_admin.py
 This script contains several functions that import preexisting datasets as dataframes, compare old data to new data, report discrepancies, and update the dataframes with the new values.
-These functions are used when a user chooses to verify the data for previous years or months when updating a dataset.
+These functions are used when a policy analyst chooses to verify the data for previous presidential years or months when updating a dataset.
+As explained in the overview, this verification is sometimes necessary due to retroactive changes to the RegInfo database.

 ## update_annual.py (REVIEWED)